jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 ### Virtual network
 This reference architecture defines a private VNet with an address space of 10.0.0.0/16.

-**Network security groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
-NSGs can be used to secure traffic at a subnet or individual VM level.
-The following NSGs exist:
+**Network Security Groups**: [Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a Virtual Network.
+Network Security Groups can be used to secure traffic at a subnet or individual VM level.
+The following Network Security Groups exist:
-  -	An NSG for Active Directory
+  - A Network Security Group for Active Directory
-  - An NSG for the workload
+  - A Network Security Group for the workload

-Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
-In addition, the following configurations are enabled for each NSG:
+Each of the Network Security Groups have specific ports and protocols open so that the solution can work securely and correctly.
+In addition, the following configurations are enabled for each Network Security Group:
   -	[Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-  -	OMS Log Analytics is connected to the [NSG's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+  -	Operations Management Suite Log Analytics is connected to the [Network Security Group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

-**Subnets**: Each subnet is associated with its corresponding NSG.
+**Subnets**: Each subnet is associated with its corresponding Network Security Group.

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
 All transactions to Azure Storage through the Azure portal occur via HTTPS.